 - a small handful of fresh basil

 - Take a large serving plate or a shallow bowl and arrange the heirloom tomatoes on the bottom, they can overlap a bit.
-Top with the onion-tomato mix.
-Drizzle with olive oil, sprinkle with basil and a generous pinch of fleur de sel.
+Top with 1/2 of the the onion-vinegar mix.
+Add tomato wedges, then top with the rest of onions and vinegar.

 - Drizzle with olive oil, sprinkle with salt flakes and basil leaves.
 Serve immediately.

 - You can store leftover salad in the refrigerator and eat within 1 day.
 It won’t look as pretty anymore but it will still taste good enough, especially if you eat it with roasted vegetables or in a sandwich.

 - You can use red wine vinegar in place of white balsamic.
 And shallots in place of red onions.

 Recipe first published in 2015, revised and updated in 2020, last updated in 2022.